nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/Data-Download-Via-Cavatica.md

 * Click on the **drop down arrow** *next to* the "Download" button (shown in the figure below)

 !!!
 Warning
-    Do not click on the Download button
+    Do not click on the "Download" button

-    Clicking on the Download button instead of the arrow next to it will result in the download of individual files (one at a time).
+    Clicking on the "Download" button instead of the arrow next to it will result in the download of individual files (one at a time).
 While this works for a small number of file, it is unfeasible for a large number of files.
 If you selected 50 files, 50 pop-up windows will appears for manual download of individual files.
 If this happens on accident, you can close one pop-up window at a time.

 ![](images/Cavatica_Download_Links.png)